-CSOLDL2 - Welding and Laboratory - 3 Credits Lecture 20 hrs/Laboratory 40 hrs
+CSOLDL2 - Welding and Laboratory - 3 Credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs

 The purpose of the Industrial Welding course is to provide young men and women with the knowledge and skills needed to perform welding.
 During the teaching and learning process students will have the opportunity to become acquainted with and handle electric arc, oxyacetylene, and specialized welding equipment.
 Student will also identify and use other tools and equipment needed for this process as well as becoming acquainted with and applying safety rules.